 #endelderabuse #WEAAD).
-I will be featuring posts related to elder abuse throughout June to highlight some of the issues.
 The use of physical and chemical restraints is among several forms of elder abuse.

 June 1, 2014: The person sitting in the wheelchair at the dining table with her back to me seems to be folding in on herself like a fetus.
 As I get closer, I recognize her clothing, but not her.
 There’s a bruised, battered, frail body in my mother’s slacks and shirt and socks and shoes.

 I pull up a chair.
 Her semi-clenched hands are drawn up around her face.
 I slip my right hand into her left, and lower them together.
 Her fingers are cool and soft; they curl around mine.
 I must do her nails.
 The polish is chipped.